mochoabuilds/-cognition-/README.md

 ## 4 EXPERIMENTS

-* In this section we explore the generalizability of networks on different benchmark datasets.
+* In this section we explore the generalizability of networks on different benchmark data sets.

 ## 4.1 UCF-101 DATASET